Double chocolate muffins made with buckwheat flour. This vegan and gluten-free recipe results in a crumbly but moist and delicious muffin!

 - Stir together the dry ingredients (buckwheat flour, ground almonds, arrowroot, cocoa powder, baking powder and bicarbonate of soda)

-- In a separate small bowl or jug, mix together the coconut oil, maple syrup and boiled water.
+- In a separate small bowl or jug, mix together the coconut oil, maple syrup, vinegar and boiled water.

 - Stir the wet into the dry and mix until smooth.